 - 1. Prohibits any diversions of surface water within, into, or out of the watershed that may have a substantial adverse effect on stream flow or water levels at any point within the watershed. - 2.
 Requires that plans for intra- or inter-watershed diversions must include an analysis of the effects of the diversion on flooding, water quality, and aesthetic quality along the creek. - 3.
-Requires that efforts be made to ensure that there is no fish migration from one watershed to another.
-(Policy 42)
+Requires that efforts be made to ensure that there is no migration of fish or other aquatic species from one watershed to another.